 Programs by Department

-The Division of Applied Technology provides instruction in career education programs, including Diesel Technology, Powersports Technology, Outdoor Recreation, Taxidermy and Welding.
-An Outfitters and Wildlife Management program, currently pending ICCB approval, will be available beginning in the fall of 2019.
+The Division of Applied Technology provides instruction in career education programs, including Diesel Technology, Powersports Technology, Outdoor Recreation, Outfitters and Wildlife Management, Taxidermy, and Welding.

 The division provides curricula leading to an Associate in Arts, Associate in Fine Arts in Art, Associate in Fine Arts in Musical Theater, Associate in Fine Arts in Theater, and instruction in several pre-professional areas.
 The Humanities faculty bring a broad range of experience and diversity to SIC and are actively involved in numerous student activities such as the Forensic Falcons (award-winning speech team), plays, musicals, concerts, cultural arts, and various cultural and educational trips.